USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/galaxy-pipelines.md

 {:.usa-process-list__heading}
 #### MultiQC

-After running fastqc on multiple datsets, we can use [MultiQC](https://github.com/MultiQC/MultiQC) to combine all QC reports into a single summary report.
+After running fastqc on multiple datasets, we can use [MultiQC](https://github.com/MultiQC/MultiQC) to combine all QC reports into a single summary report.
 This allows you to produce a report that compares results from all samples.

 1. Go to the tools panel and search for multiQC.
 2. Which tool was used generate logs?
 Select FASTQC.